Swarm-lzy/A_star_path_planning/README.md

 1. Smooth the path
 2. Plan in unknown environment
 3. Optimize the code
-4. Consider the dynamic and kinematic
+4. Consider the dynamic and kinematic (Hybrid Astar)